Transcranial Direct Stimulation (tDCS) for Depression

 1. Determine what type of transcranial stimulation is most effective.
 There are three types of transcranial stimulation that differ based on the type of current used:

-• tDCS uses a constant current that runs in the same direction between electrodes.
+• Transcranial direct current stimulation (tDCS). tDCS uses a constant current that runs in the same direction between electrodes.

-• tACS uses a current that goes back and forth between the two electrodes at a set rate or frequency.
+• Transcranial alternating current stimulation (tACS). tACS uses a current that goes back and forth between the two electrodes at a set rate or frequency.
 This current creates a waveform that can mimic and encourage healthy brain function.

 Most of the research in the field has been focused on tDCS, in part because it is easier to implement.
 However, some studies show that tACS or random noise may be equally or even more effective.